yashshekh/password-generator/README.md

 2. Click the "Generate Password" button to create a new random password.
 3. Copy and Paste to use password however you like.

-1. Open the `index.html` file in your preferred web browser.
-2. Click the "Generate Password" button to create a new random password.
-3. Use the customization options to set your desired password length and include/exclude different character types.

-## File Structure